 CGC, NW1 (K9 Nosework Title), Mentor for BADRAP's foster dogs

 Originally shy and timid when he arrived from Virginia, Uba continues to blossom thanks to adopter Letti de Little who constantly reminds him that Life is good now.
 He was first photographed in the New York Time along with an unfortunate headline: 'Menacing dogs from Vick case await their fate,' a media bias that quickly faded when his at-home photos finally surfaced.
 Uba was introduced to the world through photos of him napping with his cats and sister dog Lulu in a photo spread published by the Associated Press.
 The East Bay Monthly made good use of similar images in a favorite early article.
 He has since graced numerous news stories, photo essays and television reports with news and updates of his recovery, including this PBS Show 'The Dogs Are Alright.'
-He's a regular contributor to the Vick Dog Blog.

 CGC, Pet Partners Therapy Dog Title

 The tiny sized Grace made an appearance in Sports Illustrated Magazine and later in the book Lost Dogs but for the most part has enjoyed living life with her family as "a normal dog" just one step outside of the limelight.
-Even so, some people still recognize her on the street during her walks.
+Even so, some people still recognized her on the street during her walks.

 CGC, ATTS, Reading Assistant /Therapy Dog, Media Darling, GUND Doll Model